top of page

 Oily fish

-One recent study of 69 women found that those with IBS had lower levels of beneficial Omega 3 fatty acids than healthy participants.
+One study of 69 women found that those with IBS had lower levels of beneficial Omega 3 fatty acids than healthy participants.
 The best way to get your Omega 3?
 Oily fish like salmon, mackerel or anchovies.
-Just stick to two portions a week if you’re pregnant or thinking about starting a family.
+Just stick to a maximum of two portions a week if you’re pregnant or thinking about starting a family.

 Comments